fjallemark/TimetablePlanningApp/Readme.md

 2. Give feedback on the idea and the documentation.
 3. Engage in design of functionality.
 4. Help with translations; add new or improve existing ones.
-5. Sumbit issues and suggestions.
+5. Submit issues and suggestions.
-6. Constribute with pull requests.
+6. Contribute with pull requests.

-All interaction takes place on GitHub and we use en english only.
+All interaction takes place on GitHub and we use en English only.
 So you will need a GitHub account and apply for membership in the project.

 Welcome to participate!